-Thanks for the great feedback about the history of my 85-year-old house.
-Brian Chasnoff told me he spent an hour looking up records for his own house.
-But Brian and another blog visitor who e-mailed me said they had trouble using Bexar County’s Web page set up by County Clerk Gerry Rickhoff to look up public records.
+I got some great feedback researching the history of my 85-year-old house using free deeds and public records at the county courthouse that anyone can look up themselves.
+But some people said they had trouble using Bexar County’s Web page set up by County Clerk Gerry Rickhoff to look up public records.
 Here are a few tips to get started.

 When you visit the site, you have to register for free.
 Once that’s done you can log in and you’ll see this intro page: